 The Queen’s MPA/JD is a three and a-half-year combined degree program.
 An option to complete the combined degrees in three years is available to combined degree program students who are selected to complete a Global Law Program at the Bader International Study Centre in the spring term of the graduate registration year.
 The MPA-JD is an excellent choice for students seeking to combine advanced skills in policy analysis and management with training in law for successful policy interpretation and implementation.
 The School of Policy Studies has a strong reputation for advanced education in policy studies in the areas of health policy, defence management studies, global governance, social policy and public policy in the voluntary sector of non-profit, community-based, non-governmental organizations.

-Competitive MIR/JD and MPA/JD applicants must have completed an honours degree and achieved an A- average or 3.7 GPA in the last two years and an LSAT score above the 78th percentile.
+Competitive MIR/JD and MPA/JD applicants must have completed an honours degree and achieved an A- average or 3.7 GPA in the last two years and an LSAT score of at least 160 (80th percentile).

 Concurrent applications for admission must be made to the Faculty of Law through OLSAS www.ouac.on.ca/olsas and to Queen's School of Graduate Studies for admission as a graduate student in the first year in each combined program.